iz-02/restaurants-full-project/README.md

 # 🍽️ Zomato Data Cleaning & Tableau Visualization

 ## Overview
-This project takes a Zomato dataset and shows the work process:
+Taking a Zomato dataset and processing the data:

 1. Importing and cleaning the dataset in Python (pandas).
 2. Exporting the cleaned dataset to CSV.